 If you are not familiar with the Australian Public Service, you may find this resource useful: Cracking the Code: How to apply for jobs in the Australian Public Service.

 Application Cover Sheet - Personal Details: Personal details provide us with vital eligibility, referee and contact information.
 It is also an opportunity to let us know whether you need any assistance during the process.

-Selection Criteria: The selection criteria describe the capabilities, skills and knowledge required to achieve the outcomes of the role.
-Your Statement of Claims against the selection criteria is your opportunity to demonstrate your competency to the selection panel, and is the most important factor in determining whether your application will be short-listed for further consideration.
-It is recommended that you frame your Statement of Claims against the selection criteria in the context of the primary responsibilities of the role and the qualifications and/or experience identified as a requirement for the position.
+Selection Criteria/Job Specific Capabilities: The selection criteria and job specific capabilities describe the skills and knowledge required to achieve the outcomes of the role.
+Your Statement of Claims against the selection criteria or job specific capabilities is your opportunity to demonstrate your competency to the selection panel, and is the most important factor in determining whether your application will be short-listed for further consideration.
+It is recommended that you frame your Statement of Claims against the criteria in the context of the primary responsibilities of the role and the qualifications and/or experience identified as a requirement for the position.

 It is important that you demonstrate how you will be of value to the job and the organisation.
-Make sure you adequately address each selection criterion and provide evidence of your suitability.
-Do not simply state that you meet the requirements of the selection criteria.
-Give examples from your current or past role(s) which demonstrate how you meet the criterion.
+Make sure you adequately address each selection criterion or job specific capability and provide evidence of your suitability.
+Do not simply state that you meet the requirements.
+Provide examples from your current or past role(s) which demonstrate how you meet the criterion or capability.
 Utilising the STAR Approach will assist you responding to the selection criteria.
-The STAR Approach is one way of presenting information against selection criteria.
-For each criteria think about the following and use these points to form sentences:
+The STAR Approach is one way of presenting information.
+For each criteria or capability think about the following and use these points to form sentences:

 Situation – Set the context by describing the circumstance where you used the skills or qualities and gained the experience.